 –>> Click here to book a shuttle bus from Fiumicino Airport to Rome and vice versa, or a shuttle bus connecting to and from Ciampino Airport.

-If you reach by ferry from other Italian regions, mainly Sardinia, and land in Civitavecchia, the best way to get to Rome is by train, 5€ for a ride of 1 to 1 and a half hours.
+If you reach by ferry from other Italian regions, mainly Sardinia, and land in Civitavecchia, the best way to get to Rome is by train, 5€ for a ride of roughly an hour and a half.
 For more information on local trains, you can check Trenitalia website http://www.trenitalia.com/tcom-en.

 Where to stay, our tips for the best hotels in Rome